LeonardoBlauth/todo-app/README.md

 ## Description

-An APP for recording, editing and completing tasks with a progress bar
+An APP for recording, editing and completing tasks

 ## Technologies